-Being over shift.
-There’s a lot to get done during the day.
-With doctors putting in new orders that you as the nurse need to carry out.
-Certain tasks may be delayed due to patients being of the unit at therapy.
-Things like this make it easy to get behind in your work.
+This means you need to carry out those orders while completing your routine patient care duties.
+Certain tasks may be delayed due to patients being of the unit at therapy, testing, etc. Things like this make it easy to get behind in your work.

 And many departments like dietary, use carts may squeak or just make a lot of noise as they are pushed up and down halls.

 If you’re not a morning person but more of a night owl then day shift may be a struggle for you.
 The first thing you’ll do when getting to work is get nursing report.
 And if you aren’t alert you can miss important information.

 As much of the world works day shift, you can imagine that a traffic build up can occur during your commute.
 Some days getting to work on time may be a challenge.
 Parking is another issue.
 Many drivers are looking for a spot at the same time.